1905–06 Burslem Port Vale F.C. season: Second Division

 The last three months saw a revival, and the club won six of their last 15 games.
-Thsi included seven matches at the Athletic Ground without defeat.
+This included seven matches at the Athletic Ground without defeat.
 Remarkably, one of the victories came against Manchester United after goalkeeper Arthur Box scored the game's only goal from the penalty spot.
 Heavy defeats were sustained on the road, though, the worst of which was a 7–0 humbling at Chelsea.
 Of more concern was a 3–2 at fellow strugglers Glossop when William Cope was hit on the head with a stone after the Glossop players were altogether too rough and physical in coming down from an initial two goal deficit.
 Arthur Box decided to get his retaliation in first by kicking a Glossop player before taking his goalkick and was duly sent off.
 Victory was needed in the final home game against Bradford City to secure safety, and a "businesslike" performance ensured the necessary 2–1 victory.
 They still needed to avoid a four-goal defeat at West Bromwich Albion to be sure, though, with centre-half Joseph Holyhead scoring the crucial consolation goal.

 Port Vale finished just in 17th place, outside the re-election zone on goal average.
 Vale lost 17 of their 19 away games, never drawing a match away from home, and conceded more on their travels than any other side in the league.
 Overall, the defence was the leakiest in the division, conceding 82 goals in 38 games.
 Harry Mountford was the club's top scorer with 15 goals, with no other player reaching double figures.
 The club parted company with manager-secretary Tommy Clare to save money and Sam Gleaves returned to the secretary role and Sam Bennion was put in charge of selection.